EzyGang/py-cachify/docs/reference/init.md

 ## Overview

 The `init_cachify` function initializes the `Cachify` library, setting up the necessary synchronous and asynchronous clients along with configuration options.
-This function must be called before utilizing caching or locking functionality provided by the library.
+This function must be called before utilizing the caching or locking functionality provided by the library.

 ## Function: ///init_cachify///

 ### Description
 `init_cachify` initializes the core `Cachify` instance with specified caching clients, expiration settings, and key prefixes.
 The function sets up the environment required for caching operations, ensuring they operate correctly across both synchronous and asynchronous contexts.

 ### Parameters